-Yes Child/youth has had experience or there is suspicion that the child/youth has experienced this type of trauma-one incident, multiple incidents, or chronic, on-going experiences.
+Child has had experience, or there is suspicion that the child/youth has experienced this type of trauma-one incident, multiple incidents, or chronic, on-going experiences.

-T1.
-SEXUAL ABUSE
+1. SEXUAL ABUSE

-This item describes whether or not the child/youth has experienced sexual abuse.
+This item describes whether or not the child/ youth has experienced sexual abuse.